sunhwan/charmmdoc/source/usage.rst

 ::

-        ~/charmm/source/main/usersb.src on UNIX machines or
+        ~/charmm/source/main/usersb.src
-        [...CHARMM.SOURCE.MAIN]USERSB.SRC under VAX/VMS.

 1) USERSB

    The USER command invokes the subroutine, USERSB, and performs no other action.
 USERSB is a subroutine with no arguments.
-However, parameters may be passed to this subroutine via the COMMON blocks.
+However, parameters may be passed to this subroutine via modules.
-   These COMMON blocks store nearly all of the systems data.
-These common blocks may be obtained by including them from the directory containing the sources for the version of the program you are using.
+   These modules store nearly all of the systems data.
+These modules should be created in the source directories for the version of the program you are using.

 2) USERE